Estimate Time5 min

 While you may not be required to withdraw funds until the RMD start age, it may be advantageous to consider tax-smart strategies such as Roth conversions and tax-bracket management ahead of the RMD start age to better manage your income and potentially reduce your tax liability.

 Starting in 2025, catch-up contributions for employer retirement plans are increased to the greater of $10,000 or 50% more than the regular catch-up amount for savers aged 60 to 63, adjusted for inflation.
-However, starting in 2026, all retirement plan catch-up contributions for participants earning over $145,000 annually (indexed for inflation) must be made on a Roth (after-tax) basis.
-Also beginning in 2024, catch-up contributions to IRAs, currently only adjusted when rounded to the next $1,000 per year, will be adjusted for inflation each year by rounding down to the nearest $100.
+However, starting in 2026, all retirement plan catch-up contributions for participants earning over $145,000 annually (indexed for inflation) must be made on a Roth basis.
+Also, catch-up contributions to IRAs, currently only adjusted when rounded to the next $1,000 per year, will be adjusted for inflation each year by rounding down to the nearest $100.

 For parents and grandparents with school-age children

 Currently, a 529 plan withdrawal for anything other than qualified education expenses may be subject to income tax and a 10% penalty.
-Starting in 2024, 529 account owners can roll over up to an aggregate lifetime limit of $35,000 from a 529 plan into a Roth IRA for the benefit of the 529 plan beneficiary.
-The rollover is subject to the $6,500 per year rollover limit and must be in the same name as the 529 plan beneficiary, among other limitations.
+529 account owners can now roll over up to an aggregate lifetime limit of $35,000 from a 529 plan into a Roth IRA for the benefit of the 529 plan beneficiary.
+The rollover is subject to annual IRA contribution limit, which is $7,000 in 2024, and the amount that can be rolled over is reduced by any contributions made to a traditional or Roth IRA for that year.
+The Roth IRA must also be in the same name as the 529 plan beneficiary, among other limitations.
 The 529 plan must have been in existence for at least 15 years prior to the rollover and any 529 contributions made within the last 5 years are ineligible.

 For caregivers of special needs children or adults